vitorxpd/pokestore/README.md

 # Pokéstore

-Pokéstore is a small e-commerce project built using React and Tailwind CSS, integrating data from the PokéAPI (https://pokeapi.co/).
+Pokéstore is a small e-commerce project built using React and Tailwind CSS, integrating data from the [PokéAPI](https://pokeapi.co).
 This application allows users to browse and purchase Pokémon-related items.

 The application is deployed at https://xpd-pokestore.netlify.app